 Some of the precious artifacts found in the area include these authentic trunk coffins.

-After a whole day of cultural and historical excursion, we enjoyed a very hearty dinner and a sampling of laksoy or nipa wine which is locally available in Butuan City.
+Finally, after a whole day of cultural and historical excursion, we enjoyed a very hearty dinner.
+Also, we had a sampling of laksoy or nipa wine.
+This is locally available in Butuan City.